 If the term is new to you, you may be wondering, “What are kettlebells”, and “What are kettlebells good for?”
-If you already know what they are, you may want to find out about how to use them and the kettlebell training benefits.
+If you already know this, you may want to know how to use a kettlebell and the primary benefits of doing so.

 One of the first fitness tools invented, kettlebells have been around for centuries.
 Not many people knew about them, but their popularity has surged in recent years.
-They are now available at most sporting goods stores, and most gyms have kettlebell classes.
+They are now available at sporting goods stores, and most gyms have kettlebell classes.

-In this article, we will answer the question, what are kettlebells, and what are kettlebells good for.
-We will also look at the history of kettlebells and the kettlebell training benefits.
-We will cover how to use a kettlebell, the benefits of doing so, the right weight to use, and more.
+In this article, we will answer the questions, what are kettlebells, and what are kettlebells good for.
+We will also look at how to use a kettlebell, the benefits of doing so, the right weight to use, and more.

 What are Kettlebells?